google/mechahamster/docs/src/programmers_guide/building.md

 ================

 ### Downloading Source Code
-Sorce code for MechaHamster is available for download from [Github.][]
+Source code for MechaHamster is available for download from [Github.][]

 ### Overview